jinified/cs3245/hw1/A0112213E/README.txt

 Please initial one of the following statements.

-[/] I, A0112213E, certify that I have followed the CS 3245 Information Retrieval class guidelines for homework assignments.
+[x] I, A0112213E, certify that I have followed the CS 3245 Information Retrieval class guidelines for homework assignments.
 In particular, I expressly vow that I have followed the Facebook rule in discussing with others in doing the assignment and did not take notes (digital or printed) from the discussions.

-[/] I, A0112213E, did not follow the class rules regarding homework assignment, because of the following reason:
+[x] I, A0112213E, did not follow the class rules regarding homework assignment, because of the following reason:

 In my opinion, we should be allowed to produce the code that would produce